 There is a sign that the process has been completed and your Android successfully rooted.
 Tap the purple button.

-I’ve tested the Root Master on a very unpopular Android devices running Jelly Bean 4.1.2 and this app works very well.
+I’ve tested the Root Master on a very unpopular Android device running Jelly Bean 4.1.2 and this app works very well.

 Please remember that this method only works on Android 4.1.x – 4.3.x.